arun12209/Custom-Multi-Select-Picklist-in-LWC-with-Drag-and-Drop/README.md

 5. Contribute and Collaborate: If you have ideas for improvements or would like to contribute to the component, we welcome your contributions.
 Fork this repository, make your changes, and submit a pull request.
 We appreciate your collaboration and support in making this component even better.

 ## Resources
-- Documentation: [Link to Documentation]
+- Blog post: [Link to Documentation]
-- Demo Video: [Link to Demo Video]
-- Issue Tracker: [Link to Issue Tracker]
-- Support: [Link to Support Resources]

 ## License
 The Custom Multi-Select Picklist component is released under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the component as per the terms of the license.